Peginterferon Alfa-2a (Injection)

 Warnings While Using This Medicine:

-- You can still give hepatitis B or hepatitis C to other people while you are taking this medicine.
+- You could still give hepatitis B or hepatitis C to other people while you are taking this medicine.

-- Peginterferon alfa-2a used together with ribavirin may affect your child's growth.
+- This medicine, when used together with ribavirin, may affect your child's growth.
 Your doctor may need to check your child's height and weight during and after treatment with these medicines.

 Possible Side Effects While Using This Medicine: